arduino/serial-discovery/README.md

 }
 ```

-it basically gather the same information as the list event but for a single port.
-After calling `START_SYNC` a bunch of `add` events may be generated to report all the ports available at the moment of the start.
+it basically gather the same information as the `list` event but for a single port.
+After calling `START_SYNC` a bunch of `add` events may be generated in sequence to report all the ports available at the moment of the start.

 The `remove` event looks like this: